RNA virus emergence, evolution, and pathogenesis

-- We are sequencing SARS-CoV-2 genomes to understand patterns of virus transmission and evolution.
+- We are sequencing SARS-CoV-2 genomes to track the emergence and spread of variants in the Midwest and to understand patterns of virus transmission and evolution.

 More generally, our work focuses on virus-host interactions in humans and animals, including nonhuman primates.
-Because monkeys’ physiology, genetics, and immune systems so closely resemble our own, they provide the best possible approximation of human infections.
+Because monkeys’ physiology, genetics, and immune systems so closely resemble our own, they often provide the best possible approximation of human infection and immunity.
 These same attributes make nonhuman primates an important reservoir for emerging and re-emerging viruses.
 My lab is affiliated with the Wisconsin National Primate Research Center, which provides expert veterinary care and support for the nonhuman primates used in research on campus.

 WNPRC affiliation and services